JSON Web Signature User Interface Configuration

 Retrieving Details from the Certificate

-In order to generate the JOSE Header you’ll need to extract certain details from your certificate:
+You need to extract certain details from your certificate:

 - Browse to where you downloaded your certificate (.CRT file) and double-click to view its details.

-- Locate the certificate serial number section of the certificate.
+Locate the certificate serial number section of the certificate.
 This is stored as a hexadecimal number and will need to be decoded.

 - There are various tools available online to allow you to decode the haxadecimal value, see https://www.rapidtables.com/convert/number/hex-to-decimal.html for example.
 (The decoded number is the kid value that you will need to generate your Header later).
+In the example above,

-- Next, locate the subject parameters from the certificate:
+Next, locate the subject parameters from the certificate:

-The following details are required:
+The following details are provided:

-Attribute | Value | Description |
+Attribute | Example Value | Description |

 alg | RS256 | Algorithm, always 'RS256' |

-kid | 2496611953 | Key ID, use the decoded certificate serial number |
+kid | 2496611953 (for example) | Key ID, use the decoded certificate serial number (see Step 3 above). |

-iss | "C=GB, L=London, OU=Nuapay API, O=Nuapay, CN=a2av3py82w" | Issuer, use the certificate subject parameters |
+iss | "C=GB, L=London, OU=Nuapay API, O=Nuapay, CN=a2av3py82w" | Issuer, use the certificate subject parameters. |

 b64 | false | Base64 encoded payload, always 'false' |

-crit | ["b64","iat","iss"] | Critical, always ["b64","iat","iss"] |
+crit | "crit": [ "iat", "iss", "b64" ] | Critical, always ["iat","iss","b64"] |

 Detached Payload JWS

-A signed JWS encodes information in three parts separated by periods:A JWS also supports a detached format that omits the payload from the JWS:
+A JWS also supports a detached format that omits the payload from the JWS:

 'header..signature'